-When you’ve been doing business for more than a hundred years like Dixie Electric, Plumbing & Air has, we’ve answered a lot of questions from our customers.
+Since we’ve been doing business for more than a hundred years, Dixie Electric, Plumbing & Air has answered a lot of questions from our customers.
 We thought you might like to see a sampling of the most common questions we get, and the answers.

 Is there really any reason to spend money on a programmable thermostat?
 Some of my friends have them but say they don’t really use them.